Classification: monoclonal antibody

-Alemtuzumab is a synthetic (man made) antibody directed against a protein called CD52, found on the surface of some cells.
-Antibodies, which are normally found in the body, are developed by the immune system to destroy foreign material (such as a germ).
-In this case, Alemtuzumab is drawn to white blood cells that have the CD52 protein on them.
-These include normal and malignant (cancerous) B and T lymphocytes, natural killer cells, monocytes, macrophages, and some tissues of the male reproductive system.
+Alemtuzumab is an antibody directed against a protein called CD52, found on the surface of some cells.
+Alemtuzumab is drawn to white blood cells that have the CD52 protein on them.
+These include normal and malignant (cancerous) B and T lymphocytes, natural killer cells, monocytes, and macrophages.
 The drug binds to the surface and causes cell death.
-Some of the side effects of Alemtuzumab are caused by the treatment's effect on normal cells.
+Some of the side effects of alemtuzumab are caused by the treatment's effect on normal cells.

 How to Take Alemtuzumab

-Alemtuzumab is given by intravenous (into a vein) infusion, over two hours.
-Generally, a dose is given three times a week.
+Alemtuzumab is given by intravenous (into a vein, IV) infusion.
+Generally, it is given three times a week.
 The first few doses are typically given in a dose-escalation format, until the recommended dose is reached.
 This means that on the first day of treatment you are given a very low dose.
-If you don't have any serious side effects, you will be given a slightly higher dose the following treatment day, and so on.
+If you don't have any reactions, you will be given a slightly higher dose the following treatment day, and so on.
 Most patients are able to reach the recommended dose in 3 to 7 treatments.
 Treatment tends to last for about 12 weeks total.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of alemtuzumab.
-Talk to your healthcare team about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Infusion-Related Side Effects

 The infusion can cause a reaction that may lead to chills, fever, low blood pressure, nausea and vomiting.
 You will receive Tylenol and diphenhydramine prior to the infusion to help prevent these reactions.
 Some patients will also receive a steroid before the infusion to prevent a reaction.
-Reactions are most common during the first week of therapy, including the evening after the infusion.
-Your doctor or nurse will tell you what to do if this happens.
+You will be closely monitored during the infusion.
+It is important to let your nurse know if you are experiencing any new side effects during the infusion.

 Low White Blood Cell Count (Leukopenia or Neutropenia)